schizyfos/Goal/README.md

 # Goal

-create an AI learning model, outlined in the references bellow
+Creating an AI learning model, outlined in the references bellow

 # References